floesche/neuView/docs/user-guide.md

 **Q: How do I export data from the generated pages?**
 A: Use the export functions in data tables, or enable JSON export in configuration to generate machine-readable data alongside HTML.

+**Q: Have there been recent improvements to ROI functionality?**
+A: Yes!
+Recent updates include: (1) Fixed ROI ID collision issues between brain and VNC datasets, (2) Improved ROI checkbox accuracy and reliability, (3) Dynamic ROI data fetching for always up-to-date information, (4) Enhanced error handling and caching.
+These improvements ensure ROI selections work correctly and consistently across all datasets.

 **Q: How does automatic page generation work?**
 A: neuView analyzes your neuron data and automatically creates the appropriate pages: